Satisfactory Academic Progress

 Maximum Attempted Credits

-You must complete your current program of study within a maximum attempted credit amount that cannot exceed 150% of the number of credits required to graduate.
+You must complete your current program of study within a maximum attempted credit amount that cannot exceed 150 percent of the number of credits required to graduate.

 Follow these steps to determine the amount of credits you may attempt before you reach Maximum Attempted Credits: